mkarneim/pojobuilder/README.md

 During runtime no libraries are required since the retention policy of PojoBuilder's annotations is SOURCE.

 ### Using Javac
-The `javac`compiler will auto-detect the presence of Pojobuilder but it can be explicitly enabled with the option `-processor net.karneim.pojobuilder.AnnotationProcessor`
+The `javac` compiler will auto-detect the presence of PojoBuilder if pojobuilder-*.jar is included in the classpath.

+For example:

+    javac -cp pojobuilder-2.2.4.jar Contact.java

+will generate a ContactBuilder if Contact is annotated with @GeneratePojoBuilder.

 For more information see the [javac documentation].